 “Remember remember the 5th of November – gunpowder treason and plot!” – this is an old rhyme that British kids learn at school so that they can remember the date of the famous Gunpowder Plot.

 This is the time of year that the country commemorates an outrageous plot by a man named Guy Fawkes.
 He tried to blow up the Houses of Parliament way back in 1605.
 The sly Fawkes stashed away 36 barrels of gunpowder and was planning to turn the building to rubble before he was found out!

 Four hundred plus years later us Brits are still lighting up the sky to show what Guy might have done if his plot hadn’t been discovered!
 Guy Fawkes night is actually on the 5th November but different displays run over the entire weekend.

 So, if you fancy a weekend in London filled with toffee apples, cider and loads of autumnal atmosphere then the first weekend in November is a great time to come!

-Now here’s our tips for making sure you don’t miss out on the best Fireworks displays:
+Here are our top tips for making sure you don’t miss out on the best firework displays in London:

 - Plan ahead if you can.
 Most of the big displays are ticketed and though the prices are not usually too expensive, places are limited.
 So don’t wait – book and get ready to go!